turboapps/docs/server/hub_server/d-cloud_storage.md

 Issue:

-User sign in results in error message "AADSTS50011: The reply url specified in the request does not match the reply urls configured for the application: '[Application ID]`.
+User sign in results in error message "AADSTS50011: The reply url specified in the request does not match the reply urls configured for the application: '[Application ID]`."

 Solution:

 Ensure the correct Redirect URI is set.
-The setting is located in Azure Portal > App registrations > Authentication > Redirect URIs
+The setting is located in Azure Portal > App registrations > Authentication > Redirect URIs.